nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### A
 > **Alphanumeric:**
-> Alphabet letters and numbers only.
+> English alphabet letters and numbers only.

 ### C
 > **CCA:**